-I often think about why is it that when we become older, the dreams we once had begin to fade?
+I often think about why is it that when we become older, the dreams we once had, begin to fade?
 As children, we have no hangups or limitations with our imaginations in what we can do or in who we can become!
-We dream about becoming an astronaut, a firefighter, a singer, a painter, an actor, the best athlete ever, or even president just to name a few.
+We dream about becoming an astronaut, a firefighter, a singer, a painter, an actor, the best athlete ever, or even a president just to name a few.
 We even dream about falling in love and living a life happily-ever-after.

-But then reality kicks in and before long, we become consumed with agendas and dead-lines.
-We are up to our neck with studies in trying to get ahead, or we’re drowning in work trying to make ends meet, or in raising a family that we have no time for self — these all take precedence and so we put our dreams on hold … or the dreams once dreamt simply fade away.
+But then reality kicks in and before long, we become consumed with agendas and deadlines.
+We are up to our neck with studies in trying to get ahead, or we’re drowning in work trying to make ends meet, or in raising a family that we have no time for ourselves — these all take precedence and so we put our dreams on hold … or the dreams once dreamt simply fade away.

 Or perhaps someone spoke death over us: